jslee124/todolist-react/README.md

 ## Backend Support

 The mysql branch is supported by a spring project with the feature of accessing mysql database.
-NOTICE: the main branch is a pure react frontend project with non backend support You can find the backend repository [todolist-backend](https://github.com/jslee124/todolist-backend)
+NOTICE: the main branch is a pure react frontend project with non backend support.
+You can find the backend repository [todolist-backend](https://github.com/jslee124/todolist-backend)

 ## Available Scripts